SwarajDangare/UR3_ERC_Maintenance_Stack/README.md

 # UR3_ERC_Maintenance_Stack

-This repository the Maintenance Stack for the ERC Remote competition.
+This repository contains the Maintenance Stack for the ERC Remote competition.

 ## Table of Contents
 1. [Requirements](#Requirements)